giggio/poshfiles/README.md

 as well as several [modules](https://github.com/giggio/poshfiles/tree/master/Modules).
 Check them out and see if you want to keep them all.

+## Notes on Vi mode

+I use "vi mode" on my shells.
+If you don't know what this is or don't want it you should disable it.
+Just comment the line that says `Set-PSReadlineOption -EditMode Vi`.
+If you want to be super fast on the command line and also when typing in a text editor, then you should learn vi, vim and vi mode.
+Just search for it and you will find more info.

 ## Notes on fonts
 You need a powerline enabled font to get everything to display properly.
 The only one I have found that works as expected so far is the